 Computer Use Policy

-The policies included here are applicable to student computer labs, library stations, John Morrison White Clinic stations, and individual faculty and staff workstations at UofSCL.
-These policies must be adhered to by faculty, staff, and students on the UofSCL campus.
+The policies included here are applicable to student computer labs, library stations, John Morrison White Clinic stations, and individual faculty and staff workstations at USCL.
+These policies must be adhered to by faculty, staff, and students on the USCL campus.
 Failure to comply with these policies may lead to loss of computer privileges, campus disciplinary action or legal action.

-The UofSCL administration refers to the Dean of the Campus and Administrative Council appointed by the Dean.
-The Computer Coordinator is the individual designated by the UofSCL administration as having primary responsibility for maintaining the integrity of the campus network and the maintenance of individual faculty and staff workstations.
-The Laboratory Supervisor is the responsible party who has been designated by the UofSCL administration as having primary responsibility for the maintenance of hardware and software on individual workstations.
+The USCL administration refers to the Dean of the Campus and Administrative Council appointed by the Dean.
+The Computer Coordinator is the individual designated by the USCL administration as having primary responsibility for maintaining the integrity of the campus network and the maintenance of individual faculty and staff workstations.
+The Laboratory Supervisor is the responsible party who has been designated by the USCL administration as having primary responsibility for the maintenance of hardware and software on individual workstations.